aleshaleksey/fansys23/11-weapons-armour.md

 |[Crossbow](#conventional-ranged)|bleeding||
 |[Winch crossbow](#conventional-ranged)|bleeding||

-**Hand Crossbow:**: This refers to small, light crossbows that can be wielded in one hand.
+**Hand Crossbow**: This refers to small, light crossbows that can be wielded in one hand.
 It is a "secondary action" to reload a hand crossbow.
 If the wielder has a free appendage, they can reload it as part of the attack (essentially if the hand crossbow is wielded with two hands).

 **Crossbow**: This refers to a lever-drawn crossbow.
 Reloading this weapon is a "secondary action".
 In practice this means that one may make only one attack per turn with this weapon.